k2controls/piRover02/sp1/w01/index.md

 - PE1: Module 1
   - Create PE account and start Module 1
   - Quiz and Test in assigned in following weeks.
 See schedule.
-- (optional) Python and VS Code install on your workstation
 - piRover system functional with current OS version.
 Battery fully charged for Week 02.
 - **Submit to Week 01 assignment link.**
   - Create a *RAM205_week01* video updating the instructor on the items listed below.